Monday, December 29, 2025

 Political Philosophy

-It's amazing what you can find on YouTube, because you can usually find the opposing side of a view supporting that view at one time, whether it be tariffs or gay marriage or Israel's right to exist, etc. Of course, people have the right to change their minds on an issue, but is it what they believe or is it simply their party's platform that they are now supporting?
+On YouTube, one can often find the opposing side of a view supporting that view at one time.
+Of course, people have the right to change their minds on an issue, but is it what they believe or is it simply their party's view that they are now supporting?

-I just don't think it's right to dismiss someone's views that you don't like by claiming they are being political.
+Is it right to dismiss someone's views that you don't like by claiming they are being political?
 Do you know for sure that it isn't their social philosophy?
-We have the freedom and right to claim our social philosophy as anyone else in this country.
+Both sides of an issue have the freedom and right to claim their social philosophy.
+To accuse someone of being political on an issue you disagree with could be political itself.

 Friday, December 19, 2025